Using Life's 'Why's" to Fuel Your Investing "How's"

 Goals are the mountains that populate life's otherwise easily navigable terrain.
 They dare us to perform the extraordinary, and challenge us to master the arduous, by placing in our path numerous obstacles to overcome, before eventually reaching the zenith of their piercing, skyward peaks.

 Not all who ascend these mounds will be successful, with the majority yielding to pressure or fatigue, and silently returning to the safety of the flat-lands below.
 But for those who muster the fortitude to persevere, exaltation awaits.
-As they will experience the splendid grandeur which is only awarded to those who knew that the feat could be accomplished.
+As upon reaching their summits, they will experience the splendid grandeur which is only awarded to those who knew that the feat could be accomplished.

 (Anthony Rhodes is the President and owner of wealth management firm The Planning Perspective www.theplanningperspective.com)